top of page

 HISTORY

-At first, the newly formed Club met and studied in a church basement, then found a home in a building locally known in the Mechanicsburg area as the “Egg House” at corner of Railroad Avenue and Strawberry Alley.
+At first, the newly formed Club met and studied in a church basement, then found a home in a building known in the Mechanicsburg area as the “Egg House” at the corner of Railroad Avenue and Strawberry Alley.
 It was called the Egg House because it was where farmers used to bring eggs to sell.
 The group was under the guidance of its first elected president, Mr. Harry Kirk.
-During 1961, the headquarters was moved to 117 North York Street, Mechanicsburg, in what was once Stephenson’s Grocery Store.
+In 1961, the headquarters was moved to 117 North York Street, in what was once Stephenson’s Grocery Store.

 The Club offered classes, workshops, and exhibits, and members’ works were displayed at the Barn as well as at many other places in Southcentral Pennsylvania.
 Sometime in 1978 the Club became known as the Mechanicsburg Art Center.